boverhof/turb_client/README.md

 If you are installing for multiple users and have root privledges, use this command:

     % python setup.py install

 But if you are only installing for yourself, or do not have root, try:

     % python setup.py install --user

 If you are a developer (that is, you will make changes to turbine) and have root:

     % python setup.py develop

 If you are developer and do not have root, this will probably work:

     % python setup.py develop --prefix=~/.local

 NOTE: For the develop installs you may need to create a directory.
-If you get an error like this (inside the quotes):
+If you get an error like this:
-"""""""""""""""""""""""""""""""""""

     [Errno 2] No such file or directory: '$HOME/.local/lib/python2.7/site-packages/test-easy-install-1299.pth'

     The installation directory you specified (via --install-dir, --prefix, or the distutils default setting) was:

     $HOME/.local/lib/python2.7/site-packages

     This directory does not currently exist.
 Please create it and try again, or choose a different installation directory (using the -d or --install-dir option).
-"""""""""""""""""""""""""""""""""""

-simply create the directory suggested, like so: mkdir -p $HOME/.local/lib/python2.7/site-packages
+simply create the directory suggested, like so:

+    mkdir -p $HOME/.local/lib/python2.7/site-packages

 If none of those work, you will have to do the install manually.
 First download and install these Python modules.
 Instructions for doing so are in the "Dependencies" section.

     dateutil: version == 1.5
     ntlm: version >= 1.0.1 (Only tested with 1.0.1)

 Then set your PYTHONPATH to the current directory.
 (This will pick up turbine.
 If you simply set it on the command line like this, you will need to set it again everytime you log in and want to run turbine.)

     % export PYTHONPATH=$PWD:$PYTHONPATH

 Finally put the scripts directory in on your PATH.

     % export PATH=$PWD/scripts:$PATH

 ## Extras